polirritmico/polirritmico.github.io/_posts/2025-01-07-Neovim-Config_EN.md

 Anyway, with `load_config` and `check_errors`, we already have the basic functionality we were looking for.
 However, let's take a small step forward and add the last point of our goals: asking whether or not to open the file with problems.
-As is often the case with Neovim, this is quite simple to do, so we can use the provided `vim.fn.input`:
+As is often the case with Neovim, this is quite simple to do with the provided built-in tools.
+In this case, we can use `vim.fn.input`:

 ```lua
 function Loaders.check_errors(fallbacks)